30040482/The-Peralta-Project/README.md

-Following the 2023 Board of Trustees meetings, The Peralta Project aims to turn the “2%” budgetary issue into a student homework assignment for artificial intelligence and machine learning courses.
+Following the September 2023 Board of Trustees meetings, The Peralta Project aims to turn the “2%” budgetary issue into a student homework assignment for artificial intelligence and machine learning courses.

 This would allow students to analyze and fix the PCCD’s budgetary issues while recovering and possibly generating more equity with every successful student project.

 The project is conducted in four phases: